Toowoomba City, Queensland: Geography

+Mort Estate is a neighbourhood in the north-west of the suburb (27.5525°S 151.9469°E).
+It takes its name from an 1862 land sale by Thomas Sutcliffe Mort and Henry Mort.

 History

 Toowoomba North Boys State School and Toowoomba North Girls and Infants State School both opened in 1869.
-In 1937 the two schools were combined to form Toowoomba North State School.
+In 1937, the two schools were combined to form Toowoomba North State School.

 In 1881, a Baptist Church opened in Toowoomba.

 The Holy Name Primary School was opened on 23 January 1905 by the Sisters of Mercy who were already operating the school at St Patrick's Church (the church is now St Patrick's Cathedral and the St Patrick's school is now known as St Saviours School & College).
 The Holy Name school was burned down on 4 August 1919, so the school operated from the Mr and Mrs Hannant on the corner of West and Norwood Streets, until the school was rebuilt.
 Archbishop James Duhig laid the foundation school for the new church and school on 23 November 1919 and officially opened it on 23 January 1921.